isomerpages/nparks-railcorridor/pages/FAQs Temporary Closure of Rail Corridor (South).md

 expected completion dates:</p>
 <p><strong>Phase 1 </strong>(Jalan Kilang Barat to Henderson Road): 31 July
 2026</p>
-<p><strong>Phase 2 </strong>(Henderson Road to Blk 138 Jalan Bukit Merah):
-31 July 2027</p>
+<p><strong>Phase 2 </strong>(Henderson Road to Spooner Road): 31 July 2027</p>
 <p>Alternative routes are clearly marked to help users access other parts
 of the Rail Corridor during this period.
 We appreciate users’ understanding and cooperation as we work to enhance the experience on the Rail Corridor.</p>
 <h4>7.
 Will any part of the Rail Corridor be reopened earlier?</h4>
 <p>Yes.
-Currently the section from Jalan Kilang Barat to Henderson Road is
+The section from Jalan Kilang Barat to Henderson Road was reopened
-expected to reopen by 31 March 2026, ahead of the initial expected completion date of 31 July 2026, subject to construction progress and site conditions.</p>
+on 2 March 2026, ahead of the initial expected completion date of 31 July 2026.</p>
 <h4>8.
 Why do the repair works take such a long time?</h4>
 <p>The trail will be rebuilt with a stronger foundation to improve long-term
 durability.
 The works involve removing the existing trail surface and its